ZCZDinn/BubblePopperApp/README.md

 1. Tap "Start Game" to begin
 2. Bubbles will start spawning from the bottom and floating upward
-3. Tap anywhere on the screen to shoot a red laser vertically
+3. Tap anywhere on the screen to shoot a red laser vertically from the gun
+4. Tap and hold the gun, and drag it along the screen for horizontal gun movement.
+Releasing the gun will shoot a red laser vertically from the gun
-4. Try to hit as many bubbles as possible within 120 seconds
+5. Try to hit as many bubbles as possible within 120 seconds
-5. Each bubble hit gives you +1 point
+6. Each bubble hit gives you points based on the bubble color (Blue=1, Green=2, Yellow=3, Red=4, Purple=5)
-6. When time runs out, your final score is displayed
+7. When time runs out, your final score is displayed
-7. Tap "Play Again" to restart
+8. Tap "Play Again" to restart

 ## Game Controls

 - **Tap anywhere**: Shoot laser
+- **Tap and hold gun**: Drag for horizontal movement along the screen
+- **Release hold on gun**: Shoot laser
 - **Start Game button**: Begin new game
 - **Play Again button**: Restart after game over

 ## Scoring

-- Each bubble popped = +1 point
+- Each bubble popped = +n point(s) based on the color (Where n is [Blue=1, Green=2, Yellow=3, Red=4, Purple=5])
 - Game duration = 120 seconds
 - Goal: Get the highest score possible!